CPA Exam Scoring

-The scores for the AUD, FAR and REG sections of the exam are a weighted combination of the scores from the Multiple Choice Questions (60% of the exam) and Task-Based Simulations (40% of the exam).
-The score for the BEC section is a weighted combination of the scores from the Multiple Choice Questions (85% of the exam) and Written Communication (15% of the exam).
+The scores for the AUD, FAR and REG sections of the exam are a weighted combination of the scores from the Multiple Choice Questions (50% of the exam) and Task-Based Simulations (50% of the exam).
+The score for the BEC section is a weighted combination of the scores from the Multiple Choice Questions (50% of the exam), Task-Based Simulations (35% of the exam), and Written Communication (15% of the exam).
 For the purpose of scoring the CPA Exam, think of the MCQ and the TBS/WC as two separate exams.
 The grades of each are combined (per the above ‘weight’ percentages) to form your overall score.
-On all four exams, the MCQ is more heavily weighted than its counterpart.
 Although one would think that answering 75% of the MCQ correctly and scoring 75 or better within the TBS/WC would combine for a passing grade, this is not the case due to the pretesting of questions and the varying point values assigned to each question.

 Regardless of which CPA Exam section you are taking, you are going to be answering many questions that will not be graded, and thus have no effect on your score.
 These ‘pretested’ questions are in a sense the AICPA doing their homework, as the questions are being evaluated for future use on the exams.
 Pretested questions are indistinguishable from the questions that are being graded; therefore, you must put your best foot forward on every question you encounter on the exam.

-- On the BEC section, 12 of the 72 multiple choice questions and 1 of the 3 WCs are pretested.
+- On the BEC section, 1 of the 3 WCs is pretested.

 Varying Difficulty and Scoring of Questions: